-The optimal storage or plant shed locations can be extremely varied.
+The optimal locations for our sheds when used for storage or garden uses can be extremely varied.
 Each unique purpose has its own niche set of requirements, whether from the more basic needs of a wood or garbage storage bin to a solar- powered barn-style garage with a mother-in-law apartment above it.
-For this reason, we’ve broken down these two categories on where to place a shed in your backyard into four more specific categories:
+For this reason, we’ve broken down these two categories into four more specific categories:

 - Basic Storage – basic storage sheds, firewood, garbage bins